hook_menu

 You can also make groups of menu items to be rendered (by default) as tabs on a page.
 To do that, first create one menu item of type MENU_NORMAL_ITEM, with your chosen path, such as 'foo'.
 Then duplicate that menu item, using a subdirectory path, such as 'foo/tab1', and changing the type to MENU_DEFAULT_LOCAL_TASK to make it the default tab for the group.
 Then add the additional tab items, with paths such as "foo/tab2" etc., with type MENU_LOCAL_TASK.
 Example:

-// This will make "Foo settings" appear on the admin Config page
+// Make "Foo settings" appear on the admin Config page

 'title' => 'Foo settings',